 Throughout its history, the university has challenged orthodoxy and boldly traced its own distinctive path, leading the way into uncharted territories and staying the course against significant headwinds.
 A new strategic plan, Distinctive by Design, outlines the university’s vision to become a distinctive community for lifelong learning, serving as a beacon of sustainable, smart and connected living.

-Our dual focus on providing professional education and undertaking mission-oriented, problem-solving research makes UC an attractive place for people to study and work, whether at our flagship Canberra campus or through our joint ventures around Australia and abroad.
+The university’s dual focus on producing profession-ready graduates and mission-oriented, problem-solving research makes it an attractive place for people to study, live and work, whether at its flagship Canberra campus or at its partner institutions around Australia and abroad.

-Our graduates enjoy 90 per cent graduate employment and above-average graduate starting salaries** and many of our 82,000 alumni hold influential positions in public and private sectors in 120 countries.
+Due to its focus on preparing professional, career-ready graduates with the right mix of skills, University of Canberra graduates enjoy an 89 per cent graduate employment rate and above-average graduate starting salaries**.
+Many of its 84,000 alumni hold influential positions in public and private sectors in 128 countries.

-* 2017 Times Higher Education (THE) Young University Rankings, 2018 QS World University Rankings
+* 2018 Times Higher Education (THE) Young University Rankings

 ** 2018 Quality Indicators for Learning and Teaching (QILT)